Patsy Lawlor: Politics

-Patsy Lawlor (17 March 1933 – 19 December 1997) was an Irish politician, nurse and businesswoman.
+She was an unsuccessful Fine Gael candidate at the 1981 general election and February 1982 general elections for the Kildare constituency.
 She was elected to Seanad Éireann on the Cultural and Educational Panel in 1981 as a Fine Gael member.
 She lost her seat at the 1983 Seanad election.
-She was president of the Irish Countrywomen's Association for many years.
-She became the first woman to chair Kildare County Council and Kildare VEC.

-At the 1991 local elections, she was elected as an Independent member to Kildare County Council for the Naas electoral area.
+At the 1991 local elections, she was elected as an independent member to Kildare County Council for the Naas electoral area.
 She was an unsuccessful independent candidate at the 1992 general election for the Kildare constituency.